hy-tang/Maolab_website/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Our research is focused on
+title = "Our research is focused on &nbsp;Aging, &nbsp; Cancer, &nbsp; Stem cell and &nbsp; DNA repair." subtitle = ""
-Aging
-Cancer
-Stem cell
-DNA repair."
-subtitle = ""

 [design]